|Hong Kong Philharmonic Orchestra |

 Conductors and soloists who have recently performed with the orchestra include Vladimir Ashkenazy, Ning Feng, Matthias Goerne, Lang Lang, Yu Long, Yundi Li, the late Lorin Maazel, Anne-Sophie Mutter, Yuja Wang and Edo de Waart, the HK Phil’s previous Music Director.

-The HK Phil promotes the work of Chinese composers through an active commissioning programme, and has released recordings featuring Tan Dun and Bright Sheng, each conducting their own compositions, on the Naxos label.
+The HK Phil promotes the work of Hong Kong and Chinese composers through an active commissioning programme, and has released recordings featuring Tan Dun and Bright Sheng, each conducting their own compositions, on the Naxos label.
 Its acclaimed community engagement programme brings music to ten of thousands of children annually.
-A recording will soon be issued free to schoolchildren throughout Hong Kong of Britten’s A Young Person's Guide to the Orchestra, Prokofiev’s Peter and the Wolf and Leopold Mozart's Toy Symphony.

 The Swire Group has been the Principal Patron of the HK Phil since 2006.
 Through this sponsorship, which is the largest in the orchestra’s history, Swire also endeavours to promote artistic excellence, foster access to classical music and stimulate cultural participation in Hong Kong, and to enhance Hong Kong’s reputation as one of the great cities of the world.

 The Hong Kong Philharmonic Orchestra is financially supported by the Government of the Hong Kong Special Administrative Region

 SWIRE is the Principal Patron of the Hong Kong Philharmonic Orchestra

 The Hong Kong Philharmonic Orchestra is a Venue Partner of the Hong Kong Cultural Centre